The Fruit Basket Cake: Fresh fruit, an airy chiffon cake, and lightly sweetened whipped cream make a delicious dessert perfect for a special occasion.

 No buttercream, no sweet fillings, just lightly sweetened freshly whipped cream and fresh fruit and sometimes that’s just what you’re craving, especially in the summer months.

-If you’ve ever had a cake from an asian bakery before, this chiffon cake is probably really similar, if not exactly like it.
+If you’ve ever had a cake from an asian bakery before, the chiffon cake in this recipe is probably really similar, if not exactly like it.

-Also, keep the fruit about a 1 inch away from the edge – when the next layer of cake is added, the fruit shifts/spreads and comes to about 1/2 inch from the edge of the cake… and no I personally don’t use a dam, but you can if it makes you more comfortable =).
+Keep the fruit about a 1 inch away from the edge – when the next layer of cake is added, the fruit shifts/spreads and comes to about 1/2 inch from the edge of the cake.
+I will also press each cake layer firmly into the filling below.
+This also helps avoid those bulges that happen when a cake still needs to “settle”.
+The cake is filled and iced in stabilized whipped cream which is so delicious!

-I like to stabilize my cream using Dream Whip or a whip aid (Dr. Oetker Whip It – Stabilizer for Whipping Cream - I buy this in bulk from Amazon, but either item should easily be found at grocery stores near the gelatin).
+I like to stabilize my whipped heavy cream using Dream Whip or a whip aid (Dr. Oetker Whip It – Stabilizer for Whipping Cream – I buy this in bulk from Amazon, but either item should easily be found at grocery stores near the gelatin or at Cost Plus World Market).

 Then I just finish icing the cake: start at the top, then the sides (making sure the icing goes all the way to the top).
-Smooth sides with a bench scraper, then the top using your icing spatula.
+Smooth sides with a bench scraper or other icing smoother tool, then the top using your icing spatula.

-Or, if you like, you can go for a more rustic look and just swirl the whipped cream on the top and the sides.
-It will look beautiful either way =)
+Or, if you like, you can go for a beautiful rustic look and just swirl the whipped cream on the top and the sides.
+It will look great either way =)

 - Chiffon Cake Ingredients